 Destination Wedding Photographer Cost

 The short and obvious answer to how much a wedding photographer costs is it varies, but the general rule of thumb is it includes the wedding photographer’s typical cost, plus flights, two nights of accommodations, meals, and transportation.
 For most wedding photographers, typical prices are between $3,000 to $6,000; so just add estimated travel prices for your specific destination to get a general idea.

 Far-flung weddings may seem glamorous and luxe, but Clark says destination wedding photography isn’t always as expensive as it seems.
 She’s a budget traveler at heart, and like many fellow travel lovers—which includes destination wedding photographers—she’s always looking for deals to help her clients save, too.

 “Prices will depend on who you’re hiring and where your wedding is, but for someone like me, I like to travel as cheaply as possible,” she said.
 “Also, destination weddings, in general, can be less expensive than expected.
 You typically have fewer people attending, so you save in areas like catering.
 Or, if you have a big wedding planned, you’ve probably already budgeted for that price level anyway.”

-When it comes to paying for travel, it's typically best for the photographer to book their own travel and send receipts to the client for reimbursement.
-This is important because the photographer may have an airline or flight-route preferences based on gear; just make sure to set a budget cap based on average prices before they buy to avoid any issues.
+Let the photographer book their own travel and send receipts for reimbursement—they may have an airline or flight-route preference based on gear.
+Just make sure to set a budget cap based on average prices before they buy to avoid any issues.